-Debts must be delinquent over 90 days and debtor must have exhausted his/her right to contest tickets or sign a CCU waiver.
-If there are tickets over and under 90 days, CCU will generally discuss debts with customer.
+Debts must be delinquent over 90 days and debtor must have exhausted his/her right to contest tickets.

 The CCU suggests that all debtors work closely with the CCU Collection Contractors assigned to your case.
 Questions or concerns can be addressed by contacting the CCU directly at: (202) 727-0771.

 CCU methods of payment include cash, money order, or credit card.
-DC Government accepts Visa and MasterCard.
-DC Government does not accept American Express at this time.
+DC Government accepts Visa, MasterCard, Discover and American Express.
+Payment method approval is determined by the CCU.